 FMLA and Worker’s Compensation

-While an employee is on leave related to a workers’ compensation injury, the College may designate the employee’s leave as FMLA leave.
+While an employee is on leave related to a workers’ compensation injury, that employee may choose to designate the leave as FMLA leave.

 2. Medical Certification.